-Our expertise in Social Security Disability goes hand in hand with our long established practice in Worker’s Compensation litigation.
+Our experience in Social Security Disability goes hand in hand with our long-established practice in Worker’s Compensation litigation.

 If you have been diagnosed with a permanent injury or medical condition which is keeping you from returning to work you are entitled to apply for Social Security Disability.

 The definition of disability under Social Security is different than other programs.
 Social Security pays only for total disability.
 No benefits are payable for partial disability or for short-term disability.
 “Disability” under Social Security is based on your inability to work.
 They consider you disabled under Social Security rules if: